-- New HIV infections dropped 21% in black women in 2010.
-Even with reductions in infections, in 2010, the rate of new HIV infections among black women was 20 times that of white women, and the rate among Hispanic/Latino women was 4 times the rate of white women.
-The rates for women and girls who are Asian, American Indian/Alaska Native, Native Hawaiian/Other Pacific Islanders and those reporting multiple races were also higher than the rate for white women.
+- In 2010, the rate of new HIV infections among black/African-American women was 20 times that of white women, and the rate among Hispanic/Latino women was 4 times the rate of white women.

-- Plan or participate in an HIV awareness and testing event.
+- Plan or participate in a NWGHAAD Meetup.
 Collective action by everyone affected or infected by HIV is one of our most powerful weapons against this epidemic.

 - Spread the message.

 - Participate in the monthly NPIN chat on Thursday, March 20, 2014, at 2:00 p.m. eastern time.

 The topic is Prevention Strategies for Women.
 Follow @CDCNPIN and

 campaign to refocus national attention on the HIV/AIDS crisis in the United States.
 Share the campaign videos to help fight stigma.